valkey-io/valkey-doc/commands/keys.md

 Use `\` to escape special characters if you want to match them verbatim.

-When using [Redis Cluster](/docs/management/scaling/), the search is optimized for patterns that imply a single slot.
+When using [Valkey Cluster](/docs/management/scaling/), the search is optimized for patterns that imply a single slot.
 If a pattern can only match keys of one slot,
-Redis only iterates over keys in that slot, rather than the whole database, when searching for keys matching the pattern.
+Valkey only iterates over keys in that slot, rather than the whole database, when searching for keys matching the pattern.
-For example, with the pattern `{a}h*llo`, Redis would only try to match it with the keys in slot 15495, which hash tag `{a}` implies.
+For example, with the pattern `{a}h*llo`, Valkey would only try to match it with the keys in slot 15495, which hash tag `{a}` implies.
 To use pattern with hash tag, see [Hash tags](/docs/reference/cluster-spec/#hash-tags) in the Cluster specification for more information.

 @examples